 By Vernor Vinge

 A Fire Upon the Deep is an exciting novel about a galactic war being told on a cosmic scale.
-Thousands of years in the future there are more than just humans roaming the lands of the universe.
+Thousands of years

 By Lois McMaster Bujold